Payments for students and trainees

 Help for students, trainees and Australian Apprentices.

-Our intro to student payments video will give you an overview of what we offer.
+Our intro to student payments video will also give you an overview of the support we offer.

 If you’re studying, training or doing an Australian Apprenticeship, you may get 1 of 4 main payments.

-Youth Allowance for students and apprentices is financial help if you’re 24 or younger and studying or an Australian Apprentice either:
+Youth Allowance for students and apprentices is financial help for students and apprentices aged 24 or younger and either:

 - studying full time